rleber/bun/doc/file_format/roff_notes.md

+_Honeywell ROFF_

+The archives this software was designed to process were created at the University of Waterloo in Canada during the late 1970s and 1980s.
+Many of them were created by the writers of the amateur theatrical group, FASS.
 FASS used a text formatting program similar to the modern TROFF to create formatted scripts, etc. This program was called Roff or Tf.
 Some of the files in this archive contain Roff/Tf commands, which makes reading them a bit tricky.

 For a general tutorial for writers, take a look at doc/file_format/how_to_tf.txt

+Roff was similar to (but different from) the family of more modern text processing systems still found on many Unix systems, like roff, nroff, and troff.

 The way this works is, except for "commands" (discussed below), the text formatting program (which I'm going to refer to as Roff from here on, for sake of simplicity) flows the text